 Let’s have a look at the history and potential for this asset mix, running the portfolio back to inception date for the Hybrid bond index and using quality dividend proxies for the MSCI Dividend Indices – those funds were launched in 2017.
 I’ve used The Canadian Dividend Aristocrat Index fund and Vanguard’s High Dividend Yield ETF.

-Portfolio 1 is the Great Income Portfolio.
+Portfolio 1 is the modified Greater Income Portfolio.

 We see very solid total returns.